Surfaces of section for geodesic flows of closed surfaces: Preliminaries

-A simple closed geodesic $\gamma:S^1\hookrightarrow M$ is called a \emph{waist} when any absolutely continuous curve $\zeta:S^1\to M$ that is sufficiently $C^0$-close to $\gamma$ satisfies $L(\zeta)\geq L(\gamma)$; here $L$ is the length functional~\eqref{e:length}.
 Later on, we shall employ waists to infer the existence of other simple closed geodesics, according to the following lemma.
 For closed geodesics that are possibly self-intersecting, the analogous lemma is well known, see e.g.~\cite{Bangert:1993ue}.

 \begin{Lemma} Let $(M,g)$ be an oriented Riemannian surface. \begin{itemize} \item[(i)] If $A\subset M$ is a compact annulus bounded by two waists, then $\interior(A)$ contains a non-contractible simple closed geodesic. \item[(ii)] If $D$ is a compact disk bounded by a waist, then $\interior(D)$ contains a simple closed geodesic.